 Your StormCard is your personal connection to University services, purchases, and access control.

-In addition to serving as your college ID, the StormCard provides the ability to set up debit accounts for purchases at the campus book store, dining facilities, computer labs, copiers, printers and selected vending machines.
+In addition to serving as your college ID, the StormCard provides the ability to set up debit accounts for purchases at the campus book store, dining facilities, computer labs, copiers, and printers.
 Purchases may also be made for personal training and various ticket events!
-The StormCard also provides access to campus gates, buildings and events.
+The StormCard also provides access to campus gates, buildings and university events.
 As a St. John’s student, your StormCard is your pass for entry into the residence halls.

 The StormCard has so many capabilities built into it that it will become the most functional card in your purse or wallet.
 Even better, it’s easy to use.
 The hardest part is going to be remembering all the things it can do for you: